microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * Optional start column of breakpoint location.
+   * The start column of breakpoint location.
    */
   column?: number;

   /**
-   * Optional end line of breakpoint location if the location covers a range.
+   * The end line of breakpoint location if the location covers a range.
    */
   endLine?: number;

   /**
-   * Optional end column of breakpoint location if the location covers a range.
+   * The end column of breakpoint location if the location covers a range.
    */
   endColumn?: number;
 }